 The Maltese only weighs around nine pounds and comes with the added bonus of less dog hair to clean up than most dog breeds, thanks to its silky coat and lack of undercoat.
 He’s also a quiet boy who desires lots of time with his owner, so he’s a great apartment dog, especially if you’re going to be around a lot.

 See how we’re making a difference for People, Pets, and the Planet and how you can get involved!

 Whether you prefer the smaller 20-pound French bulldog or its larger cousin, the 45- to 55-pound English bulldog, bulldogs are generally relaxed and lazy creatures who love cuddling up on the couch and don’t desire to spend all day long at the dog park.
-Their calm demeanor makes them the perfect type of dog for living in small space, particularly an apartment.
+Their calm demeanor makes them the perfect dog breed for living in small spaces, particularly an apartment.

 Help Rescue Animals

 Provide food and vital supplies to shelter pets at The Animal Rescue Site for free! →